Chapter 9: Environmental Toxins & Exposure

 BPA in plastics, phthalates in personal care products, and PFAS in non-stick cookware are common sources.
 Research shows even low-level chronic exposure disrupts thyroid, estrogen, and testosterone regulation.

-Practical Emphasis: Reduce use of plastics for food storage, avoid microwaving in plastic containers, and choose glass or stainless steel alternatives.
+Reduce use of plastics for food storage, avoid microwaving in plastic containers, and choose glass or stainless steel alternatives.
 Select personal care products free of phthalates and parabens.

 Avoid plastics and chemicals that disrupt hormones and metabolism.